GregoirePetit/gregoirepetit.github.io/_pages/proposal.md

 - Introducing PlaStIL and FeTrIL, 2 state-of-the-art methods, which address memory and computational efficiency challenges in EFCIL.
 - Providing a new statistical analysis framework that enhances the understanding and optimization of initial training strategies for incremental learning models.

-These contributions are pivotal in developing more efficient, stable, and adaptive machine learning models, essential for applications requiring continual learning capabilities.
+These contributions are pivotal in developing more efficient, stable, and adaptive machine learning models, essential for applications requiring Continual Learning capabilities.

 ## Objectives of My PostDoc Research

-Building upon the foundation laid during my PhD in Exemplar-Free Class-Incremental Learning (EFCIL), my PostDoc research aims to further advance this field by addressing several critical challenges and exploring new frontiers.
+Building upon the foundation laid during my PhD in Exemplar-Free Class-Incremental Learning (EFCIL), my PostDoc research aims to advance this field by addressing several critical challenges and exploring new frontiers.
 The overarching goal is to enhance the efficiency, adaptability, and stability of EFCIL models, making them more suitable for real-world applications.

 ### Primary Objectives

-1. **Improving the Feature Generalization:** Recent trends in the CIL community involve the embedding of a pretrained network, and demonstrate high performance, as confirmed by my PhD research.
-Building on this, multiple strategies can be inspired, *using this time ONLY the legitimate data* (i.e. data from the first state), to design more transferable EFCIL methods.
-This point will be the background task for every methods developed during my postdoc.
+1. **Improving the Feature Generalization:** Recent trends in the CIL community involve embedding a pretrained network, demonstrating high performance.
+Building on this, my goal is to use only legitimate data (i.e., data from the first state) to design more transferable EFCIL methods.
 2. **Advancing Model Efficiency:** To develop methods that further reduce the computational and memory requirements of EFCIL models without compromising their learning effectiveness.
 3. **Enhancing Model Stability:** To innovate techniques that further mitigate the issue of catastrophic forgetting, thus improving the model's ability to retain knowledge of previously learned classes over extended periods.
 4. **Improving Adaptability to New Classes:** To explore adaptive architectures and training methodologies that allow the model to seamlessly integrate new classes, particularly in diverse and dynamic environments.

 ### Specific Research Directions

-- **Novel Continual Learning Strategies:** Exploring new strategies in continual learning that enable the model to learn from a continuous stream of data without the need for retaining exemplars.
+- **Novel Continual Learning Strategies:** Exploring new strategies in Continual Learning that enable the model to learn from a continuous stream of data without the need for retaining exemplars.
+    - Continue a currently ongoing survey.
-- **Efficient Transfer Learning Approaches:** Assessing how transfer learning can be more effectively leveraged in EFCIL, particularly focusing on the pretraining aspect to provide a robust foundation for subsequent incremental learning.
+- **Efficient Transfer Learning Approaches:** Assessing how transfer learning can be more effectively leveraged in EFCIL, focusing on the pretraining aspect to provide a robust foundation for subsequent incremental learning.
+    - Design methods inspired by Transfer Learning field.
 - **Application in Real-World Scenarios:** Applying EFCIL methodologies to practical applications, such as robotics or natural language processing, to validate and refine the models under new conditions.
+    - Tackle the potential of GenAI in a constrained CIL environment.
-- **Community Contribution and Benchmarking:** Aiming to contribute to the EFCIL community by developing open-source tools, libraries, and benchmark datasets, which are crucial for standardizing and accelerating research in this area.
+- **Community Contribution and Benchmarking:** Aiming to contribute to the EFCIL community by developing open-source tools, libraries, and benchmark datasets, crucial for standardizing and accelerating research in this area.
+    - Contribute to open-source projects and dataloaders to ensure the fairness of the research.

 ### Anticipated Challenges and Solutions